AdobeDocs/workfront.en/help/classic/workfront-proof/wp-work-proofsfiles/review-proofs-dpv/destop-proofing-viewer.md

 >[!IMPORTANT]
 >
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

+>[!IMPORTANT]
+>
 >This article refers to functionality in the standalone product Workfront Proof.
 For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 The Desktop Proofing Viewer is designed for proofing interactive content, but you can also use it to proof static and video content.&nbsp;

-Unlike the Web Proofing Viewer, the Desktop Proofing Viewer is an application that runs on your workstation.&nbsp;However, you access it from Workfront or from Workfront Proof when you launch proofs, rather than running it as a standalone application (for more informationabout installing the Desktop Proofing Viewer, see [Install the Desktop Proofing Viewer with Automatic Updates](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md)).&nbsp;
+Unlike the Web Proofing Viewer, the Desktop Proofing Viewer is an application that runs on your workstation.&nbsp;However, you access it from Workfront or from Workfront Proof when you launch proofs, rather than running it as a standalone application (for more informationabout installing the Desktop Proofing Viewer, see [Install the Desktop Proofing Viewer](../../../review-and-approve-work/proofing/use-the-desktop-proofing-viewer/installing-desktop-proofing-viewer.md)).&nbsp;

 ## Comparing the Desktop Proofing Viewer to Other Proofing Viewers